Can I Sue the City If a Pothole Damages My Vehicle in Georgia?

 • Constructive notice: when the pothole has been there so long that road crews should reasonably have discovered it during inspections.

-If you can show that the city ignored either type of notice and failed to fix the pothole in a reasonable timeframe, liability may apply in cases where a pothole damages my vehicle in Georgia.
+If you can show that the city ignored either type of notice and failed to fix the pothole in a reasonable timeframe, liability may apply when a poorly maintained road defect causes serious damage to your car.
 At the same time, Georgia law follows comparative negligence rules.
 This means that if you were distracted, speeding, or otherwise could have avoided the pothole, your compensation may be reduced.

 Under Georgia’s 50% rule, you cannot recover damages at all if you are found more than half at fault for the accident.

-Infographic explaining legal steps, deadlines, and insurance options if a pothole damages your vehicle in Georgia.
+Infographic explaining legal steps, deadlines, and insurance options after pothole-related vehicle damage in Georgia.

 How to File a Claim Against the Government